 Yogurt: A Protein Solution

-There’s a lot to love about yogurt, especially its versatility.
-You can spoon it, squeeze it, drink it or freeze it.
-There’s a rainbow of flavored options to try, and endless combinations of fruits, whole grain cereals and nuts to add on top.
-Or you can try savory options that you can dip veggies into like tzatziki or labneh with zaatar.
+There’s a rainbow of yogurts to try, and endless combinations of fruits, whole grain cereals and nuts to sprinkle on top.
+Or use savory options as veggie dips, like tzatziki or labneh with zaatar.

 Enjoy the health benefits of yogurt with these recipes.